maxx1128/Webdev-Study-Notes/vue/VueForCodepens.md

----
-group: vue
-layout: post

-title: Vue For Codepens
+# Vue For CodePen
-descr: Using Vue for smaller CodePen projects for extra JavaScript joy
----

-Many of my Codepens require a JS framework for handling more complex interactions and functions.
+Many of my CodePen pens require a JS framework for handling more complex interactions and functions.
 Vue is a lighter, more easily configured one that fits well.
 These are notes on setting up Vue specifically for Pens.

 ## Setup